duckietown/docs-AIDO/book/AIDO/15_getting_started/02_software.md

     "node-generic-resources": [ "NVIDIA-GPU=0" ]
 }
 ```
+Note: Don't forget, after you install your docker, you need to add user to "docker" group:

+    $ sudo adduser `whoami` docker

 Note: you likely know about the first two options `default-runtime`
 and `runtimes`.
 Be sure to include also the "unusual"